AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Alchemist.md

 Any potion effect is possible, but the required components and process may be esoteric or prohibitive.

-The GM will tell you if it will work, or if one or more more of the following are true:
+Based on your proposed recipe the GM will tell you if it will work, or if one or more more of the following are true:

  * It will require one or more additional components.
  * It requires a laborious, time consuming, or difficult to achieve brewing process.